rsksmart/devportal-1.0/rif/rns/libs/javascript/Advanced-usage.md

 ## Advanced usage

 Use Web3 `Contract`s directly

-The library must be composed before accessing to the contracts, if not, it will throw [KB004](/rif/rns/libs/javascript/errors).
+The library must be composed before accessing to the contracts, if not, it will throw [“ Library not composed”](/rif/rns/libs/javascript/errors).

 ```javascript
 async function myCustomGetOwner(domain) {